Tamás Terlaky: Recognition

 In 2017, he was awarded the 2017 Daniel H. Wagner Prize for Excellence in Operations Research Practice for helping to improve algorithmic efficiency at the Pennsylvania Department of Corrections by creating the unique Inmate Assignment Decision Support System (IADSS).

 Also, in 2019, for his pioneering work in correctional systems, he was awarded the Outstanding Innovation in Service Systems Engineering award by the Institute of Industrial Engineers (IISE).

+He gave several plenary and keynote talks at major conferences, including the International Symposium on Mathematical Programming 2024.